There are many touch points for a package before reaching your end customer, so make sure the packaging holds up through all of these touchpoints.

-- Items should be stacked within the dimensions of the pallet, do not stack pallets too high.
+- Stack within the dimensions of the pallet and don't stack pallets too high.

-- Stretch wrap the goods before placing on the pallet.
-Use at least two straps from both sides to hold items in place.
+- Stretch wrap your pallets.
+Use pallet wrap or at least two straps from both sides to hold items in place.
 Strapping and wrapping should include the pallet itself.

-- Label the pallets clearly and affix to the side, not the top.
-Remember another pallet may be stacked on top of yours.
+- Label pallets clearly.
+Affix to the side, not the top as another pallet may be stacked on top of yours.

-- It's important to label correctly.
+- Label correctly.
 Remove any old labels and ensure the correct label can be read properly.